Assam – Culture and Tradition

 Khorisa is fermented bamboo shoots used to flavor curries, Koldil (bamboo flower), and squash are used as vegetables.

-They traditionally brew their drinks in the home like Laupani, Xaaj, Paniyo, Jou, joumai, Hot, Apang, and are offered on festive to guests.
+They traditionally brew their drinks in the home like Laupani, Xaaj, Paniyo, Jou, joumai, Hot, Apang, and are offered festive to guests.

 Bihu is a very popular festival celebrated all over Assam and Bihu dance is very popular during this festival and performed in open with friends and relatives, in which Dhol and Pepa is an essential part.